 Visit GetInsured.com to compare plans from top providers.
 You can also speak directly with one of GetInsured's licensed insurance brokers by calling (855) 675-3413 – just be sure to mention your tax penalty.

-Since 1998, TaxACT has offered affordable digital and download tax preparation solutions for individuals, business owners and tax professionals.
+Since 1998, TaxACT has offered affordable online and download tax preparation solutions for individuals, business owners and tax professionals.
 In the 2005 tax season, TaxACT became the first to offer free federal filing to all U.S. taxpayers and has been one of the top three visited online tax preparation destinations ever since.1 TaxACT has assisted with more than 50 million e-filed federal returns since 2000.
 TaxACT is a business of Blucora, Inc. (NASDAQ: BCOR).
-Learn more about TaxACT at www.taxact.com and www.taxact.com/press.

 GetInsured is a cloud-based health insurance exchange platform that combines modern technology and customer service capabilities to make health insurance shopping easy and efficient.
 Since its founding in 2005, GetInsured has helped millions of consumers find the right health plan for their needs and budgets.
 GetInsured is approved by the federal government to enroll Americans in subsidized health insurance plans, and also provides state governments and employers with SaaS-based technology solutions for public and private health insurance exchanges.
 For more information, please visit www.GetInsured.com .